riffomonas/code_club/_posts/2020-05-21-so-cold-in-dexter.md

 	print(n=31)
 ```

 It has only been below freezing 11 times after the 10th in the past 130 years (8.5%).
 If we wanted to be more conservative, we could wait until the 13th since there have only been freezing temperatures on or after the 13th of May, 6 times (4.6%).
+Sure enough, if we look at the [Gardening in the Mitten](https://www.gardeninginthemitten.com/michigan-frost-dates/) website, they tell us that Ann Arbor's spring frost should end by May 10th and the first fall frost will be October 5th

 Hopefully, you feel more comfortable using `mutate`, `filter`, `group_by`, and `summarize` now that you've seen them used in a new context.
 Are you ready to answer some questions using these strengthened skills?